Six ways into local curriculum design

 • synthesising the big ideas into a clear graduate profile that mana whenua, whānau, teachers, students and the wider community can understand and use.

 Creating a graduate profile is only the start, however.
 It needs to be a living entity that drives your school’s learning and teaching.
-For example, you could use your graduate profile, as Ormiston Junior College has, for assessment of student learning across learning areas.
+For example, you could use your graduate profile, for assessment of student learning across learning areas.

 4. Start small … but start